Iranian American Jewish Federation

 How does Iranian American Jewish Federation spend its money?

 Iranian American Jewish Federation directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Iranian American Jewish Federation tax-deductible?